-Available to Faculty/Instructors in the College of Humanities and Social Sciences,
+Available to Faculty/Instructors in the College of Engineering

-The cost of textbooks has become a significant barrier to student success and learning.
-The goal of the OER CHaSS Grant Initiative is to encourage instructor experimentation and innovation in finding new, better, and less costly ways to deliver learning materials to their students by using open educational resources in USU classrooms.
-Open in this context means free plus reuse rights, which is generally accomplished through a Creative Commons license.
+The cost of textbooks can be a significant barrier to student success and learning.
+The goal of the Engineering OER Grant Initiative is to encourage faculty/instructor experimentation and innovation in finding or creating new, high-quality, and less costly ways to deliver learning materials to their students by using OER in USU classrooms.
+With this grant, the university is providing incentives for converting courses from using traditional textbooks to OER material.

 Individuals, teams, and departments/programs may submit proposals describing a project to: